Benefits of membership

 Access to professional indemnity against claims which arise from the practice of private medicine

-Access to a range of learning and development resources, plus discounts on a range of textbooks and training
+Access to a range of free learning and development resources, plus discounts on a range of textbooks and training

 Advice and representation for disciplinary matters, GMC hearings and CIs/FAIs including all legal support